camptocamp/mooc-openlayers-project/README.md

 - Create an empty directory for the project.

-- In the newly created folder, initialize the Node.js project:
+- In the newly created folder, initialize the Node.js project using the command line:
    ```
    npm init
    ```